gasampaiosouza/python-music-downloader/readme.md

 ![Automation view](https://media.giphy.com/media/cNU1dHMjkeqSNZvQFO/giphy.gif)

 > It's automatic!
-You can see my mouse is always at _top of the screen_.
+You can see my cursor is always at the _top of the screen_.

 ---